 Migrant Children: Regulations, Rights, and Benefits

-In the last ten years, the United States has experienced a major increase in migrant children or unaccompanied foreign minors, from Mexico and Central America, specifically from El Salvador, Honduras, and Guatemala.
-Hundreds of families and minors alone make their way to the southern U.S. border, to escape the horror of the violence in their countries incited by gangs.
+In the last ten years, the United States has experienced a major increase in migrant children or unaccompanied foreign minors.
+Most of these children come from Mexico and Central America, including El Salvador, Honduras, and Guatemala.
+Hundreds of families and minors alone make their way to the southern U.S. border to escape the violence in their home countries.

 By the time a family makes it to the border, it may seem like a relief.
 However, there is a lot at stake to avoid getting sent back home.
-For information about your specific immigration situation, talk to an experienced immigration lawyer about your case.
+For information about your immigration situation, talk to an experienced immigration lawyer.

 Immigration for Migrant Children